44% Revenue Growth After Cutting Bottom-Funnel Spend 91%

 Tier 11 Data Suite, Feb 21 to Mar 22, 2026 vs the prior 30 days.
 Revenue +41.4%, new customers +38.6%, nCAC -25.9%, MER +37.8%.
 Costs nearly flat at +2.6%, which is where the efficiency story lives: more revenue and more customers without a proportional spend increase.

-CTV spend ramped from $0 to $35K.
-The combined Programmatic block (Native plus CTV) grew 166% month over month.
+Connected TV ramped from $0 to $35,299 in one month, a 166% spend increase, and the Programmatic block as a whole grew alongside it.
 Connected TV does not deliver clicks.
 It delivers view-through awareness.
 The lift shows up exactly where it should: downstream, in the channels that close.
-Facebook revenue grew 46% on a higher spend, and Google captured more last-click conversions from buyers warmed up on streaming.
 Every channel performed better because they were running together, under one strategy, inside one tracking ecosystem.

 Repeat-customer behavior moved too.
 One campaign inside the Programmatic block lifted repeat customer count by 450% during the window, which tells us the awareness layer is reactivating known buyers, not just acquiring new ones.
 That second-order effect is the kind of signal you only see when every channel is tracked in one place.